humanode-network/vortex-experimental-mockups/docs/vortex-simulation-processes.md

 # Vortex Simulation Backend — Processes to Model

-This document defines the **domain processes** a Vortex backend simulation should model to match the UI mockups in this repo.
-This is **not** an on-chain implementation; it emulates “how Vortex would work” with deterministic rules + simulated time.
+This document defines the domain processes the Vortex simulation backend models to match the UI mockups in this repo.
+This is not an on-chain implementation; it emulates “how Vortex would work” off-chain with deterministic rules + simulated time.

 ## 0.1) On-chain vs off-chain boundary (proto-vortex architecture)